 Storing Props Right

 Wipe down blocks and straps, wash bolster or blanket covers, and store everything in a dry spot.
-Mildew’s not welcome at our yoga party!

-Where to Find Your Yoga Gear
+Where to Find Your Yoga Kit

 Yoga Gear Myths Debunked